mayakraft/OrigamiSimulator/README.md

 Everything should be installed.
 Run the app using the standard command according to whichever framework you chose (`npm run dev` for Svelte/SolidJS).

-> **React JS** in progress.
-Needs [React Three Fiber](https://www.npmjs.com/package/@react-three/fiber) to silence React's hyperactive DOM re-rendering, or another analogous solution.
+> **React JS** 95% complete, missing a couple features: "pull node tool" and "folding error".
+This is due to React's desire to refresh the DOM often and the particular chosen work around.
 >
 > **Vanilla JS** only requires you run a local server.
 Also, this example is *much* more simple compared to the others.